At the time we didn’t consider ourselves naturists though

 Actually, there were quite some people in the naturist part of the camping but there was no noise at all.
 People were enjoying themselves in a quiet way, playing cards, having diner, drinking wine, and relaxing.

 But most curiously: Everyone had their clothes on… I spotted two men with a t-shirt but no pants, but everyone else was dressed.

-– Later we would learn that being on a naturist place does not mean that you have to be naked all the time.
-By the time that we arrived there the sun was setting and it was starting to get a bit chilly so everyone had just put on some clothes –
+– Later we would learn that being in a naturist place does not mean that you have to be naked all the time.
+By the time that we arrived there, the sun was setting and it was starting to get a bit chilly so everyone had just put on some clothes –

 Now we were one of them.